pulkitgupta378/kafka-zookeeper-terraform/README.md

 -A Consumer can subscribe to one or more Topics and consume the published Messages by pulling data from the Brokers.

--Usage of Zookepper in Kafka: As for coordination and facilitation of distributed system ZooKeeper is used, for the same reason Kafka is using it.
-ZooKeeper is used for managing, coordinating Kafka broker.
-Notice, in Hadoop ecosystem, Zookeeper is also used for cluster management for Hadoop.
-Thus, we have to say Zookeeper is mainly solving the problem of reliable distributed coordination.
+-Usage of Zookepper in Kafka: ZooKeeper is used for managing & coordinating Kafka broker.
+Zookeeper is mainly solve the problem of reliable distributed coordination.

 # Steps to install Kafka cluster on Ubuntu 16.04